Killeen lifts boil-water notice

-A boil-water notice that was issued on Thursday in Killeen has been lifted as of Monday.
+A multi-street boil-water notice has been lifted by the city of Killeen, the city announced Saturday morning.

-The notice was for multiple properties on Garrison Avenue and North 10th Street in Killeen

 Please purchase a subscription to read our premium content.
 If you have a subscription, please log in or sign up for an account on our website to continue.